Dvorak keyboard layout: Other languages

-Although DSK is implemented in many languages other than English, there are still potential issues.
+Although DSK (Dvorak Simplified Keyboard) is implemented in many languages other than English, there are still potential issues.
 Every Dvorak implementation for other languages has the same difficulties as for Roman characters.
 However, other (occidental) language orthographies can have other typing needs for optimization (many are very different from English).
 Because Dvorak was optimized for the statistical distribution of letters of English text, keyboards for other languages would likely have different distributions of letter frequencies.
 Hence, non-QWERTY-derived keyboards for such languages would need a keyboard layout that might be quite different from the Dvorak layout for English.

 Brazilian Portuguese

-There are some non standard Brazilian Dvorak keyboard designs currently in development.
+There are some nonstandard Brazilian Dvorak keyboard designs.
 The simpler design (also called BRDK) is just a Dvorak layout plus some keys from the Brazilian ABNT2 keyboard layout.
 Another design, however, was specifically designed for Brazilian Portuguese, by means of a study that optimized typing statistics, like frequent letters, trigraphs and words.